aimms/how-to/Articles/567/567-python-client.rst

 #.
 Line 1: The URL of the AIMMS Cloud.

 #.
-Line 2: The fixed part of the path indicating the AIMMS PRO REST API is used.
+Line 2: The fixed part of the path indicating the AIMMS Rest API is used.

 #.
 Line 3: The scope used.